-These car parks are available for both short and long stay parking and can either be booked in advance or just drive up and park on the day.
-Multi-story car parking means you keep your car keys while you travel, and is a great option for those who want to park their car undercover and away from the elements.
+These car parks are available for short- and long-stay parking and can either be booked in advance or just drive up and park during the day.
+Multi-story car parking means you keep your car keys while you travel, and it is an excellent option for those who want to park their car undercover and away from the elements.

 Car Park 7

-There is a further open-air surfaced car park at Birmingham Airport which is away from the main site.
+A further open-air surfaced car park at Birmingham Airport is away from the leading site.
 The free shuttle bus runs every 15 minutes and takes around 5-10 minutes to reach the terminal.

 Drop Off Area

 Birmingham Airport has two options for dropping off passengers.
-The free drop off area permits a stay of up to 30 minutes without a charge and is just 400metres from the terminal.
-There is a dedicated walkway, so finding your way to the terminal is easy.
+The free drop-off area permits a stay of up to 30 minutes without a charge and is just 400metres from the terminal.
+There is a dedicated walkway, so finding your way to the airport is easy.

 Car Park 4 & 5